Learn how to feed your infant and toddler with good nutrition! Follow these guidelines to include all of the food groups at meal times.

 Grains:

-Grains contain carbohydrate, a great source of energy for your ever-growing baby.
+Grains contain carbohydrates, a great source of energy for your ever-growing baby.

-• Experiment with whole grains other than the common whole wheat, whole oats, and brown rice.
+- Experiment with whole grains other than the common whole wheat, whole oats, and brown rice.
 Try spelt, quinoa, buckwheat, amaranth, millet or Kamut pasta, bread or grain.
 Toddlers like to dip and mix their foods.
-Try having a healthy home-made salad dressing (high in the good fats and low in sugar) as a flavorful dipping sauce for their pasta.
+Try having a healthy homemade salad dressing (high in the good fats and low in sugar) as a flavorful dipping sauce for their pasta.
 Hummus can make a great dip for pasta too.
-You’ll find it fun to watch them rub their foods in it before eating.
+You’ll find it fun to watch them rub their food in it before eating.

 Fat: